University of Staffordshire: League table rankings

 The university's world ranking is 1,354 in 2010, according to webometrics.info.

+Use of Artificial Intelligence for teaching

+Staffordshire University has allegedly been providing AI-generated courses that were in large part taught by AI.

 Student life

 Students' Union

-Staffordshire University Students' Union aims to represent students at the university.
+University of Staffordshire Students' Union aims to represent students at the university.
 Constitutionally it is governed by the student body, who annually elect a student council which is responsible for the organisation of the Union.
 The day-to-day operation of the union is handled by four Sabbatical Officers and four student trustees, who are held to account by the Council.
 All officer positions, bar the four sabbatical officers, work on a part-time basis.

-The union is active enough and dedicated for the students’ welfare from the freshers’ week to Alumni night.
-Stoke-on-Trent, the main campus is surrounded by industrial heritage and creative artistic flair.